-6.3.12 Risks from criminal acts, shortcomings, natural disasters or failure to take sustainability into account events such as natural disasters or pandemics.
+5.3.12 Risks from criminal acts, shortcomings, natural disasters or failure to take sustainability into account

+The Fund may become a victim of fraud or other criminal acts.
+It may suffer losses due to errors by employees of the Management Company or of external third parties or be damaged by outside events such as natural disasters or pandemics.
 These events may be caused or exacerbated by failure to take sustainability into account.
 The Management Company strives to minimize operational risks and possible associated financial consequences that could adversely affect the value of a fund's assets as much as reasonably possible and has set up processes and procedures to identify, manage and minimize such risks.